NHERI-SimCenter/BRAILS/docs/common/technical_manual/occupancyTheory.rst

            Multi-Family Building

-The classifier is also trained based on InceptionV3 :cite:`szegedy2016rethinking`.
+The classifier is also trained using :cite:`he2016deep`.